-- At the 31st Annual General Meeting held during the year; approval of shareholders was taken for reappointment of Mr. Manoj B. Vadodaria (DIN:00092053) as Chairman and Managing Director for a further period of 3 (Three) years w.e.f 19 June 2021. - Pursuant to Section 152 of the Companies Act, 2013, Mr. Dilip D. Patel, (DIN: 01523277) a Non-Executive Director retires by rotation at the ensuing Annual General Meeting of the Company and being eligible offers himself for reappointment. - At the 31st Annual General Meeting held during the year; approval of shareholders was taken for change in terms of appointment of Mr. Kiran B. Vadodaria (DIN:00092067) as Non-Executive Director. - During the year Mr. Ashok Bhandari Non-Executive Independent Director (DIN: 01802390) has resigned from the Directorship on 07 October 2021 due to his decision to retire from professional career. - Pursuant to Section 161, 196 and 197 of Companies Act, 2013, Mr. Revant Bhatt (DIN: 09197805) was appointed as Additional Director (Non-Executive Independent) of the company on 07 October 2021 for a term of 5 (Five) years, subject to the approval of the shareholders at the ensuing Annual General Meeting. - Except as mentioned herein above there is no change in the Board of Directors and key Managerial Personnel of the Company. - As per the provisions of Section 203 of the Companies Act, 2013, Mr. Manoj B. Vadodaria Chairman & Managing Director, Mr. Prashant H. Sarkhedi - Chief Financial Officer and Mr. Dipen Y. Parikh - Company Secretary are the Key Managerial Personnel of the Company. - All the Directors have confirmed that they are not disqualified from being appointed as Directors in terms of Section 164 of the Companies Act, 2013. - Necessary resolutions for the reappointment of the aforesaid Directors have been included in the Notice convening the ensuing Annual General Meeting and details of the proposal, rational, justification and performance evaluation report, in terms of applicable Secretarial Standard on General Meeting (SS-2), for the re-appointment of Directors are mentioned in the explanatory statement of the Notice.
+- Pursuant to Section 152 of the Companies Act, 2013, Mr. Dilip D. Patel, (DIN: 01523277) a Non-Executive Director retires by rotation at the ensuing Annual General Meeting of the Company and being eligible offers himself for reappointment. - At the 32nd Annual General Meeting held during the year; approval of shareholders was taken for appointment of Mr. Revant Bhatt (09197805) as Non-Executive Independent Director. - Mr. Deep S. Vadodaria (DIN: 01284293) was appointed as the Non-Executive Director of the Company w.e.f 25 May 2023

+- Mr. Prashant H. Sarkhedi Chief Financial Officer of the Company resigned w.e.f.
+12 May 2023 and subsequently Mr. Darshan M. Shah was appointed as the Chief Financial Officer of the Company w.e.f 25 May 2023 - Mr. Kiran B. Vadodaria has resigned as Director w.e.f 25 May 2023. - Except as mentioned herein above there is no change in the Board of Directors and key Managerial Personnel of the Company. - As per the provisions of Section 203 of the Companies Act, 2013, Mr. Manoj B. Vadodaria Chairman & Managing Director, Mr. Prashant H. Sarkhedi Chief Financial Officer and Mr. Dipen Y. Parikh Company Secretary were the Key Managerial Personnel of the Company during the year under review. - All the Directors have confirmed that they are not disqualified from being appointed as Directors in terms of Section 164 of the Companies Act, 2013. - Necessary resolution for the reappointment of the aforesaid retiring Director has been included in the Notice convening the ensuing Annual General Meeting and details of the proposal, rational, justification and performance evaluation report, in terms of applicable Secretarial Standard on General Meeting (SS-2), for the re-appointment of Directors are mentioned in the explanatory statement of the Notice.